jdanielkim/module_2_nba_project/README.md/README.md

 P value is 0.922.
 Since the P value does not fall below an alpha of 0.05, we fail to reject the null hypothesis that there is a statistically significant difference between the points scored between country of origin.

-### Two sample ttest: Do players that played in the 1980's and 1990's  era score more points on average than one's from thhe 2000's?
+### Two sample ttest: Do players that played in the 1980's and 1990's  era score more points on average than one's from the 2000's?

 Ho : mu 1900's points less than or equal to mu 2000's points

 Ha: mu 1900's points more than mu 2000's points

 The t-test pvalue is less than 0.001, therefore it falls below the rejection region of 0.05.
-We reject the null hypothesis.
+I reject the null hypothesis.
 Thereby, players who played in the 80's and 90's scored more point on average than those in the 2000's.

 # What model was best fit?